easypanel-io/website/docs/05-templates/matomo/index.md

 ## Description

-Matomo is a powerful web analytics platform that gives you 100% data ownership.
-It is a Google Analytics alternative that protects your data and your customers&#39; privacy.
-With Matomo, you can be in full control of your data and ensure privacy protection.
-It offers features such as tracking personal data securely, 100% accurate data reporting, open source platform, no data limitations, easy-to-use interface, enhanced insights, and customizable options.
-Matomo is trusted by over 1 million websites in over 190 countries and is recognized as a leading global web analytics solution.
+Matomo is a powerful web analytics platform that allows you to take full control of your data.
+As a leading global web analytics solution, it is trusted on over 1 million websites across more than 190 countries.
+Matomo provides an ethical alternative to other analytics platforms, ensuring the protection of your data and your customers&#39; privacy.
+With Matomo, you have 100% data ownership, meaning you know exactly where your data is stored and what&#39;s happening to it.
+The platform offers a comprehensive range of features that provide actionable insights and a complete picture of your customers.
+It allows you to securely track personal data in accordance with privacy laws, and offers 100% accurate reporting for impactful decision-making.
+Matomo can be customised and extended to meet your every need, and it comes with no data limitations, allowing for an unlimited number of websites, users, and segments.

 ## Benefits

-- Data Ownership and Privacy Protection: With Matomo, you have 100% data ownership and can protect your user's privacy.
-You know where your data is stored and what's happening to it, without external influence.
-Matomo is GDPR and CCPA compliant.
+- Data Privacy: Matomo is a Google Analytics alternative that prioritizes your data and your customers' privacy.
+It allows you to take back control with 100% data ownership, ensuring that you know where your data is stored and what's happening to it, without external influence.
-- Google Analytics Importer: You can import your historical Google Analytics data directly into Matomo, so you don't have to sacrifice your existing data.
-- Secure Tracking of Personal Data: Matomo allows you to securely track personal data in accordance with privacy laws, which is unavailable with Google Analytics.
-- 100% Accurate Data Reporting: Matomo does not use data sampling, so you can make impactful decisions based on 100% accurate reporting.
+- Boost Website Performance: Matomo helps to enhance your website performance by providing real-time data, features, and reports.
+It allows you to make impactful decisions based on accurate reporting.
-- Open Source Platform: Matomo is an open source platform that minimizes risk and provides a secure and transparent analytics solution.
-- No Data Limitations: With Matomo, you can have an unlimited number of websites, users, and segments.
-There is also no limitation on how much data you can store.
-- Easy-to-Use Interface: Matomo offers a user-friendly interface that allows you to easily navigate and access the data you need.
-- Enhanced Insights: Matomo provides a comprehensive range of features that give you actionable insights and a complete picture of your customers.
-- Customizable Options: Matomo can be customized and extended to meet your specific needs, allowing you to create the analytics tool of your dreams.
-- Expert Support: Matomo experts are available to provide guidance and support, saving you time and money in using the platform effectively.
+- Data Ownership and Privacy Protection: With Matomo, you are in full control of your data.
+It ensures your business stays GDPR and CCPA compliant, protecting your user’s privacy.

 ## Features

-- Data Ownership and Privacy Protection: Matomo gives you 100% data ownership and ensures privacy protection for your users.
-- Google Analytics Importer: You can import your historical Google Analytics data directly into Matomo.
+- Google Analytics Importer: Matomo allows you to import your historical Google Analytics data directly into your Matomo platform, ensuring no loss of valuable information.
-- Secure Tracking of Personal Data: Matomo allows you to securely track personal data in accordance with privacy laws.
+- Tracking Personal Data: Matomo enables you to securely track personal data in accordance with privacy laws, a feature unavailable with Google Analytics.
-- 100% Accurate Data Reporting: Matomo provides 100% accurate reporting without data sampling.
+- 100% Accurate Data: Matomo provides 100% accurate data, allowing you to make decisions based on complete and reliable reporting.
-- Open Source Platform: Matomo is an open source platform that minimizes risk and provides transparency.
+- Open Source: Matomo is an open-source platform, ensuring transparency and security.
+It has been thoroughly tested by hundreds of contributors.
-- No Data Limitations: Matomo allows unlimited websites, users, and data storage.
+- No Data Limitations: With Matomo, you can track an unlimited number of websites, users, and segments.
+There’s also no limitation on how much data you store.
-- Easy-to-Use Interface: Matomo offers a user-friendly interface for easy navigation and data access.
+- Easy to Use: Matomo features a user-friendly interface that allows you to easily navigate and get the data you need, faster.
-- Enhanced Insights: Matomo provides a comprehensive range of features for actionable insights.
+- Enhanced Insights: Matomo offers a comprehensive range of features that provide actionable insights and a complete picture of your customers.
-- Customizable Options: Matomo can be customized and extended to meet specific needs.
+- Customizable: Matomo can be customized and extended to meet your every need, allowing you to create the tool of your dreams.
-- Expert Support: Matomo experts provide guidance and support for effective platform usage.

 ## Links